LASpencer/aie-Tic-Tac-Toe-Assignment/Tic Tac Toe/README.txt

 without creating any side effects or relying on hidden variables.
 This is necessary for the AIPlayer's MiniMax method, which needs to be able to check all possible moves.

+---GameController---
+The GameController object creates all the other game objects and calls their methods based on the player's input.
+Every update and draw, it checks whether a game is being played, and if so whether the game has been ended.
+When drawing, it draws the relevant objects and any other graphic elements needed.
+When updating, it checks the relevant objects and take approprate action based on user input.
+If outside a game, or when the game is over, this is fairly straightforward.
+Each button drawn to the screen is checked to see if it was clicked, and if so some code will be executed.
+During a game, its behaviour depends on whether a human or AI is going to take a turn.
+On a human player's turn, it checks the buttons drawn for the game board, and if the player clicked a button representing a legal move the game takes a turn.
+On an AI player's turn, it waits for a short time before the game takes a turn.

+---Player---

 III.
 Acknowledgements
 ---------------------